s0h3ck/h3ck-c0ding/CTFs/Qiwi-Infosec CTF 2016/README.md

 The challenge gave us a zipped file with [maze.db](maze.db) into it.

 First of all, I run `strings maze.db` which reveals useful information like `SQLite format 3`.
 Happy with it, I opened the database file with the command `sqlite3 maze.db`.
 Then, I run `.tables`.
 As a result, I got three tables: start, finish and the points tables.
-It's maze, so we start from id 1 and end at the end 2500.
-Each id has coordinate in x and y, a status either a wall or a gate and I value.
+It's maze, so we start from id 1 and end at the id 2500.
+Each id has coordinated in x and y, a status either a wall or a gate and a value.
 The following show my investigation methodology in the terminal

 ```sqlite3
 sqlite> .tables